QuadSpinner/Gaea-Docs/source/Guide/1-Create/Your-First-Terrain.md

 # The Basics

-There are 3 steps you must take to achieve any terrain: create, modify, export.
+There are three steps you must take to achieve any terrain: create, modify, export.

 The *Create* phase requires you to use nodes that are known as Primitives.
 In normal 3D applications, primitives can include  box, sphere, plane, and so on.
 In Gaea, a primitive is a basic geological element of a terrain.
 For example, @Mountain and @Dunes are two such basic elements.